pulumi/docs/content/docs/intro/concepts/config.md

 You can use both the CLI and the programming model for your Pulumi configuration.

-* The CLI offers `config` commands `set` and `get` for managing key/value pairs.
+* The CLI offers a `config` command with `set` and `get` subcommands for managing key-value pairs.
 * The programming model offers a `Config` object with various getters and setters for retrieving values.

 > All shell environment variables are passed to the running program and can be accessed using standard runtime APIs, such as `process.env` in Node.js and `os.environ` in Python, which can also be used for dynamic behavior.
 Configuration is preferable, however, because it is designed for multi-stack collaborative scenarios.

 ### Configuration Keys

 Configuration keys use the format `[<namespace>:]<key-name>`, with a colon delimiting the optional namespace and the actual key name.
-In the event that a simple name without a colon is used, Pulumi automatically uses the current [project name]({{< relref "project.md#project-name" >}}) from `Pulumi.yaml` as the namespace.
+In cases where a simple name without a colon is used, Pulumi automatically uses the current [project name]({{< relref "project.md#project-name" >}}) from `Pulumi.yaml` as the namespace.

-This capability allows, for example, the AWS package to accept a configuration value for `aws:region` without conflicting with other packages using the common key name `region.` It also allows [custom components]({{< relref "./programming-model.md#components" >}}) to define their own key spaces without risk of conflicting with other components, packages, or projects.
+As an example, this capability allows the AWS package to accept a configuration value for `aws:region` without conflicting with other packages using the common key name `region`.
+It also allows [custom components]({{< relref "./programming-model.md#components" >}}) to define their own key spaces without risk of conflicting with other components, packages, or projects.

 ### Setting and Getting Configuration Values

-The CLI can get, set, or list configuration key/value pairs in your current project stack:
+The `pulumi config` CLI command can get, set, or list configuration key-value pairs in your current project stack:

 * `pulumi config set <key> [value]` sets a configuration entry `<key>` to `[value]`.
 * `pulumi config get <key>` gets an existing configuration value with the key `<key>`.
-* `pulumi config` gets all configuration key/value pairs in the current stack (as JSON if `--json` is passed).
+* `pulumi config` gets all configuration key-value pairs in the current stack (as JSON if `--json` is passed).

 > **Note:** When using the `config set` command, any existing values for `<key>` will be overridden without warning.

-For example, to set and then get the current AWS region in the `aws` package, we would run this CLI command:
+For example, to set and then get the current AWS region in the `aws` package, you would run the following:

 ```bash
 $ pulumi config set aws:region us-west-2